-Clinical Pathology Laboratory provides diagnostic services based on clinical chemistry, hematology, and serology of animals.
+Clinical Pathology Laboratory of the Department of Veterinary Pathobiology provides diagnostic services based on clinical chemistry, haematology, and serology of animals.
 These services are provided to Veterinarians, general public, and researchers.

 Incineration Facility (IF)

 This provides services to the Veterinary Teaching Hospital and other laboratories to dispose animal carcasses and biological wastes by safe and environmentally friendly method.